edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 ----

+### 1.1.
+Introduction (30-45 minutes)

+* *Instructor + TAs take a seat and relax*

+* *University, Program Director, Student Services Director, Career Director chime in for an introduction to the students*

-### 1. Instructor Do (30 minutes)
+### 1.2 Instructor Do (10 minutes)
 * Welcome all the students to the class.
 * Slack out the objectives to the students, have unique students read each one and then you make a comment after each one is read
 * Introduce yourself, the TA's, and Support Team (Dan S, Student Success, Career Coach)

 ### 2. Partners Do (5 minutes)
-+ Have the students get into groups of 4 or 5 and talk within their groups about 1 bad movie they last watched and 1 interest.
++ Have the students get into groups of 4 or 5 and spend 30 seconds each talking about 1 bad movie they last watched and 1 interest they have.

-### 3. Everyone do (10 minutes)
+### 3. Everyone do (15 minutes)
 + Go around the room to each group

 * Have all the students give a quick intro consisting of: